 How to Make an Egg Wash for your Everything Bagel Seasoned Buns:

 EASY.
-Mix 1 egg with 1 tbsp of water.
+Mix 1 egg with 1 tablespoon of water.
 Egg wash helps adhere the topping and also adds shine and colour to the buns.

 Tips for perfect homemade fluffy buns: